sadhiin/interview-question-creator-gen-ai/README.md

 - Generates questions and answers from uploaded PDF
 - Parameters:
   - `pdf_filename`: Name of the uploaded file
-- Returns: Generated Q&A in CSV format
+- Returns: Generated Q&A in CSV format and JSON response

 ## 📊 Output Format

 The generated CSV file contains:
 - Questions with page references
-- Corresponding answers
+- Cleaned and processed answers
 - Source page numbers
-- Confidence scores (if applicable)
+- Properly formatted content without repetition

 ## 🛠️ Development